NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 #### Creating Groups

-To create a new group in the Pre-Release Data Admin Portal, click on the `Create` button on the far right panel.
+To create a new group in the Pre-Release Data Admin Portal, click on the `Create` button on the far-right panel.

 [![GDC Pre-Release Data Portal Main Page](images/AWG_Admin_Groups_Add.png)](images/AWG_Admin_Groups_Add.png "Click to see the full image.")